 Every Night, Architects Read for Kids

 Inspired by the famous collection of folk tales, One Thousand and One Nights, the Architecture in the Schools Committee has prepared a book list along with videos of live reading.
 Some videos are open sources online, while other titles are read by local architects.
-Find the choices that best fit your child’s cognitive level.
-We will continue optimizing the list and invite as many local architects as we can to read inspiring architecture books for children.
+Find the titles that best fit your child’s cognitive level.
 Click for book lists.

 What is your experience with skyscrapers in your home city?
-Do you like them?
 Are you interested in the stories behind these stunning giants?
 Would you like to design one?

-Furthermore, what do skyscrapers mean beyond a building type?
-Is a skyscraper an incidence of architects’ intervention or a determined renovation that builds in human fate?
-Which one will be the next to claim the title of ‘world’s tallest building?’
+What do skyscrapers mean, beyond being just a type of building?
+Which will be the next to claim the title of “world’s tallest building?”
 How will future marvels be designed sustainably and resiliently?

 In this camp, you will learn the history, present, and future of skyscrapers through given facts and theories, self-driven discovery, experimental and professional analysis, critical thinking, and conceptual design.
-After completing the activities, you will understand skyscrapers in multi-scales.
+After completing the activities, you will understand skyscrapers in multiple scales.
 Click here for details.

 Family Activity Online Camp

 Best for: Ages PreK – Grade 6

 How much do you know about your home?
 In what ways have you used it differently during the time of COVID-19?
 Have you ever thought about how to express your love for your home and an important component of home—family?

 This camp intends to be a catalyst for family activities or undertaken by a student on his or her own.